The reasons behind the past causes the present and so the future.

 At the end of each topic an assessment sheet is completed stating where each child is working with samples of work attached as evidence.

-Children present what they have learnt at the end of a unit of work e.g. by presentation, model, book, green screen, mind map.
+Children present what they have learnt at the end of a unit of work e.g. by presentation, model, book or mind map.

 Observations, book looks, chats with children and presentations are used to monitor the history being taught across school.